wp-plugins/powerpress/readme.txt

 = 3.0.2 =
 * Released on TBD
 * Fixed warning message when metamark's default row is removed and does not exist upon saving.
+* New iTunes image requirements updated throughout plugin.
+* Enhancd support for uploading RSS/iTunes images, the iTunes image upload now checks for 1200x1200 or larger jpg/png image in RGB color space.
+* iTunes image can now also be used as the RSS image.
+* Additional information added to powerpress shortcode documentation.
+*

 = 3.0.1 =
 * Released on 3/9/2012